techidaily/site-facebook/source/_posts/the-wisdom-of-silence-deciphering-instagrams-plea-to-unplug.md

 > We're introducing something called 'Take a Break' where we will be prompting teens to simply just take a break from using Instagram.

- Of course, this all stemmed from the Wall Street Journal's bombshell report known as[The Facebook Files](https://www.wsj.com/articles/the-facebook-files-11631713039) , as well as subsequent interviews and allegations made by the whistleblower behind the report, former Facebook employee[Frances Haugen](https://www.makeuseof.com/who-is-facebook-whistleblower-60-minutes-interview-claims/) .
+ Of course, this all stemmed from the Wall Street Journal's bombshell report known as [The Facebook Files](https://www.wsj.com/articles/the-facebook-files-11631713039) , as well as subsequent interviews and allegations made by the whistleblower behind the report, former Facebook employee [Frances Haugen](https://www.makeuseof.com/who-is-facebook-whistleblower-60-minutes-interview-claims/) .

  Among Haugen's claims is that that Facebook is harming teens on its Instagram app.
 For years, concerns have been raised around the role that Instagram plays in harming users' mental health, especially that of kids, who are more impressionable.